bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:59 PM CT, March 09</p>
+<p class="updated_time"> Latest data: 10:34 PM CT, March 09</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 66°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 8° **warmer** than today.
+Tomorrow is expected to be 9° **warmer** than today.

 Currently:

 - 62°
-- Partly Cloudy
+- Clear
-- 92% humidity
+- 90% humidity
-- 14 mph wind
+- 13 mph wind
-- 48% cloud cover
+- 8% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
 - 0.34 inches of rain expected in the next 48 hours